dialectician4/go_git_refresh/README.md

-in your root and moves untracked files to said recycle bin instead of actually deleting in the event that you need to recover any of these files. refresh is configurable to stash (default) or restore any changes to tracked files for maximum control.
+in your root and moves untracked files to said recycle bin instead of actually deleting in the event that you need to recover any of these files. refresh is configurable to stash (default) or restore any changes to git-tracked files for maximum control.
 You can also exclude certain files or directories from the untracked clean up by including them in a ".gitrefresh" file in your directory to avoid removing key files or directories (credentials, node_modules, etc).